Satvik26/LearnDocker/README.md

 Then we have to give a name to the image and a specific tag.

 Then we have to give the location of the dockerfile since we are in the same directory where the docker file is located that's why we have given "."

+We can add the environment variables in the dockerfile as well but its recommended to configure them in the docker-compose.yaml file.

 ### Docker Network